AnupamAdak065/AnupamAdak065/README.md

 If there's a trend hidden in a dataset, chances are I'll find it, clean it, and visualize it.

-My main tech stack is Python (Pandas, NumPy, Scikit-learn) and SQL.
+My main tech stack is Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn), SQL, Excel, Power BI, Tablue, IBM Cognos Analytics, Snowflake, Generative AI.
 My favorite tools are advanced Excel for deep-dive data manipulation and Snowflake for cloud data warehousing.

 I've got a bunch of pinned projects, but my recent favorite is a housing market analysis utilizing linear and Ridge regression models.
 I use this space to actively showcase my projects, lab work, and practice notes.